kaslusimoes/MSc-Thesis/source/33_mfantiferromagnetic.md

 ## Model 3 {#sec:methods:model3}
 <!-- A model for a Bipartite Society -->

-__Não falar como vantagem do modelo 3 mas expor a fraqueza do modelo 1.
+__Problema: falar das vantagens do modelo sem que o leitor saiba qual é o modelo.
+Solução: Não falar como vantagem do modelo 3 mas expor a fraqueza do modelo 1.
 Ai então falar que temos o mesmo problema no Ising z e apresentar a solução__
-__FALAR DO MEU MODELO SEM MOSTRAR NÃO ROLA, ALÉM DISSO ESCREVER ALGO DO ISING__

 In our third model we investigate the conditions for existence of groups, or factions, inside a society of agents.
 This is a situation not encountered naturally in the models presented before, in the case of only one discussed query, $\zeitgeist$.
 Another advantage this model has over the one in [@sec:methods:model1] is that in that one the only values of mistrust $\varepsilon$ we could explore were between $0$ and $0.5$ (as we present in [@sec:results:model1]).
 This is because for values of $\varepsilon > 0.5$ the society enters a frustrated state which cannot be resolved by aligning nor anti-aligning the opinions of the agents.